 FORWARD: I was writing a book on the music biz.
 From the artists perspective.
 It took 30 years to write.
 It began as 180 pages and ended up being two pages - and now that it is completely edited without the fluff, it’s just one page with four chapters a forward and an epilogue.
 I think we will release it as a paper back soon.

 Art & Business: The music business is made up mostly of good intentioned people who are experts at the exploitation of musical artists.
-The artists are also experts, but at gullibility and vulnerability.
+The artists are also experts, but at gullibility and vulnerability (and a certain amount of desperation).
 Great combo.
 Welcome to the music biz.

 It's The Lottery:: Trying to succeed by industry standards is like playing the lottery.
 Buy a ticket and you have one chance in a trillion of winning.
 Be great at what you do, know someone, be persistent and be independently wealthy that's like buying a lot more tickets but you still have one chance in a million of winning at their game.
 Of course we can buy more tickets to increase our odds but no matter what, we are still in the lottery.
 The delusion is created because we see only the success stories.
 The enormous amount of failure stories from even great (but unknown) artists are well hidden.